nirbar8/smart_strings/data/readme.md

 ### Data Processing - strings dataset exploration 📊

-I have included a jupyter notebook `strings_dataset_exploration.ipynb` that explores the strings dataset.
+I have included a jupyter notebook `strings_dataset_exploration.ipynb` that explores the strings dataset. \
-You can run it to see the frequency of strings in malware and benign files, and the suspicious score of each string.
+You can see there the frequency of strings in malware and benign files, and the suspicious score of each string. \
 This notebook is a visualization of the strings dataset processing, and it also created **new processed strings dataset**, so you must run it in order to continue with the analysis.

 The new processed strings dataset is keeping only the strings that were seen in at least `mal_threshold` malware files, and at most at `ben_threshold` benign files.
 You can change these values in the notebook.